inmatura/aws.inmatura.com/docs/jupyterhub-ami/ssl.md

 This can be achieved using an external load balancer such as AWS ALB or other domain hosting services.

+See [DNS](/jupyterhub-ami/dns) for more info on how to configure a custom DNS.

 ## Configure SSL termination at the EC2 instance

 If you need to enable SSL between the Load Balancer and the EC2 instance: